AdobeDocs/marketo.en/help/marketo/product-docs/reporting/performance-insights/performance-insights-contribution-overview.md

 >[!TIP]
 >
->If you want the bars in the graph to scale up as you scroll through the groups, select the **Scale Y axis to fit** checkbox.
+>If you want the bars in the graph to scale up as you scroll through the groups, select the **[!UICONTROL Scale Y axis to fit]** checkbox.

 Mouse over a bar to see additional details.